-Here you can find the results of our 2018 staff engagement survey.
+Here are the results of our 2020 staff engagement survey.

-The survey ran in October 2018 and is an annual opportunity for employees to say about how they feel about working at the Parliamentary and Health Service Ombudsman.
-This year, we participated in the Civil Service People Survey for the first time, enabling us to compare our results to those of other public service organisations.
+The annual staff survey is an opportunity for employees to say how they feel about working at the Parliamentary and Health Service Ombudsman.

 - management and leadership